10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 8. Shimano SLX XT

-Bass anglers love this model as it is considered to be one of the smoothest and toughest at this price point.
+Bass anglers love this model as it is considered one of the smoothest and toughest at this price point.
 This one is made with the brand’s famous SVS braking system that helps alleviate most of the anglers’ concerns with backlashing.
-The S-A-RB ball bearing system is also said to be exceptionally smooth and the rigid Hagane construction frame material is strong enough to stand up to almost anything you’re likely to encounter on the water.
+The S-A-RB ball bearing system is also exceptionally smooth and the rigid Hagane construction frame material is strong enough to stand up to almost anything you’re likely to encounter on the water.

 What I Like About It

-The Shimano SLX XT is able to achieve a cast that’s nearly as smooth as the brand’s other premium options thanks to its S3D Spool technology, which is designed to reduce the amount of vibration caused when anglers try to cast the reel with a considerable amount of force.
+The Shimano SLX XT can achieve a cast that’s nearly as smooth as the brand’s other premium options thanks to its S3D Spool technology, which is designed to reduce the amount of vibration caused when anglers try to cast the reel with a considerable amount of force.

 Pros: